 Looking for an alternative to Egypt for your next dive holiday?
-The lesser-known dive destinations of Saudi Arabia, Djibouti and Oman offer similarly excellent underwater experiences, but with far fewer crowds.
+The less well-known dive destinations of Saudi Arabia, Djibouti and Oman offer similarly excellent underwater experiences, but with far fewer visitors.

 Keep reading to find out more about these up-and-coming dive destinations and start planning your trip today.